Quick Start

 For the quick start, we will change two things:

-2. Change the Item Icon to Sphere_64x from the engine.
+Item IcontoSphere_64xfrom the engine.
 This icon will be used for the asset's thumbnail.

 Spawn Items